A Wanton Wife

 “Stop for a glass wine.
 I’ll show you my place.”

 “I need to use the phone.”

-In the security of the wooden phone booth I closed the folding door, called home to assure all was okay and reported.
+In the security of the wooden phone booth, I closed the folding door, composed in my mind what to say and called home to assure all was okay.

 Avoiding an argument, I hung up agreeing to be home by midnight.
-Edward walked with me to my Dodge Dart.
-I thought.
+Edward walked me to my Dodge Dart.
+Embarrassed, I thought.